Container Environment

 - Galaxy sends

-- After 30 seconds, Galaxy sends
+- After the grace period, Galaxy sends

 SIGKILLand the container dies